gvwilson/sdxpy/src/persist/index.md

 The problem is that the list `shared` is [%i "alias" "aliased" %], i.e., there are two or more references to it.
-To reconstruct the original data correctly we need to:
+To reconstruct the original data correctly, we need to:

 1.  keep track of everything we have saved;